Hamro Sikkim Party

-Hamro Sikkim Party (abbreviated as HSP) (English: Our Sikkim Party) is a regional political party (State Party (Unrecognized)) in the Indian state of Sikkim.
+Hamro Sikkim Party (abbreviated as HSP) (English: Our Sikkim Party) was a regional political party (State Party (Unrecognized)) in the Indian state of Sikkim.
 The incumbent president of this party is Bhaichung Bhutia.
 Its election symbol is a Whistle.

 History

 Establishment of Hamro Sikkim Party

-On 31 May 2018, former footballer and former member of All India Trinamool Congress (AITC), Bhaichung Bhutia established the new political party, Hamro Sikkim Party (HSP) at Daramdin, West Sikkim, for fighting with Sikkim Democratic Front (SDF) which was the ruling political party in Sikkim.
+On 31 May 2018, former footballer and former member of All India Trinamool Congress (AITC), Bhaichung Bhutia established the new political party, Hamro Sikkim Party (HSP) at Daramdin, West Sikkim, for countering Sikkim Democratic Front (SDF) which was the ruling political party in Sikkim.
 Bhaichung Bhutia said HSP is the party for opening to a federal front or third front, and he was inspired by the Aam Aadmi Party (AAP) for fighting against corruption.